RedisInsight/Tutorials/src/redis/working_with_lists.md

 **Note**:
 > `LRANGE` will return an empty (null) list if a key no longer exists.

-See [here](https://redis.io/commands/?group=list) for the entire set of Redis list-related commands.
+See [here](https://redis.io/docs/data-types/list) for the list type reference page, and [here](https://redis.io/commands/?group=list) for the entire set of Redis list commands.